Wait, Why Does It *Really* Burn After I Pee (Even When I Don’t Have a UTI)?

 Photo: Stocksy/ Thais Ramos Varela

 There are many reasons why you'd feel a burning sensation "down there" without having an infection.
 Maybe you've held your pee a little too long at work (PSA to give yourself regular bathroom breaks!), you didn't change out of your sweaty leggings fast enough post-workout, or you haven't sipped water in a while.
 When you finally do pee, the relief is real.
 But if the burning sensation comes back again, what else could it be?
 Do you have a UTI after all?
-Sure, UTIs are the most common cause, but it's totally possible to having a burning sensation after urinating but no infection.
+Sure, UTIs are the most common cause, but it's totally possible to have a burning sensation after urinating but no infection.

 “UTIs are the most common cause and usually the first thing we want to rule out,” says Karl J. Kreder, MD, MBA, a professor of urology at the University of Iowa.
 A UTI (urinary tract infection) is a bacterial infection that can cause dysuria—i.e., a burning or itching sensation when urinating.
 UTIs can often be detected with at-home test kits and a urine culture at your doctor's office.